 Saba Pirzadeh is Assistant Professor of English and Environmental Literature in the Department of Humanities & Social Sciences - (MGSHSS).
 She obtained her PhD in English from Purdue University on Fulbright fellowship in 2016.
 Her dissertation “Violence, Militarism, and the Environment in Contemporary South Asian Literature” explores narrative depictions of the intensification of violence and its exploitation of the environment for purposes of profit, conquest and consumption.
 She completed her MA and BA in English Literature with distinction from Kinnaird College in 2009 and 2007, respectively.
 Her research and teaching interests include ecocriticism, militarism, contemporary postcolonial literature, popular culture and gender studies.
 Her work has been published in ISLE: Interdisciplinary Studies in Literature and Environment; South Asian Review, and is forthcoming in Parergon.

-Tania Saeed is Assistant Professor at the Mushtaq Ahmad Gurmani School of Humanities and Social Sciences.
+Tania Saeed is Assistant Professor at the Mushtaq Ahmad Gurmani School of Humanities and Social Sciences and Faculty Director for the Saida Waheed Gender Initiative.
 Dr. Saeed's area of specialization is democratization and social exclusion with a focus on gender, religion, and security.
 She was a Wingate scholar (2011-2012) at the University of Oxford where she received her doctoral degree in Education.
 She is also an Associate Fellow with the Institute of Development and Economic Alternatives (IDEAS).
-Dr. Saeed has contributed to leading journals and edited volumes, and is the author of the forthcoming book, Islamophobia and Securitization.
+Dr. Saeed has contributed to leading journals and edited volumes, and is the author of Islamophobia and Securitization.
 Religion, Ethnicity and the Female Voice (Palgrave Macmillan, UK)